TomasGarciaDev/CV/README.md

 | [Additional Education](#additional-education) | [Linkedin](https://www.linkedin.com/in/tomas-garcia-64b145102/)
 ## Tomas Garcia

-I am a second-career software developer with over two years of experience as a professional Frontend Developer and a background in music, bringing creativity and problem-solving skills to the tech world.
-My journey from musician to developer taught me how to adapt, collaborate, and think outside the box.
-I specialize in React/Next, Node.js, and enjoy improving systems through clean code and innovative solutions.
-Passionate about learning and growth, I thrive in environments where I can make a tangible impact.
-Let’s connect if you’re interested in tech, development, or collaboration.
+I am a Software Developer passionate about Frontend development, specializing in React, Next.js, and Node.js, with experience working on scalable web applications and modern JavaScript frameworks.
+My professional experience focuses on delivering clean, maintainable code and building intuitive, high-quality digital solutions.
+Transitioning from a creative career in music to software development has strengthened my ability to adapt, problem-solve, and bring a unique perspective to building exceptional user experiences.
+Passionate about technology, continuous improvement, and delivering tangible results, I thrive in fast-paced, collaborative environments where I can drive innovation and make a real impact.

 ## Technical Skills

 * **Frontend Technologies:** Next.js, React, GraphQL, WordPress Headless CMS, Tailwind CSS.